SPECS-Zurich-GmbH/nanonis_spm/README.md

 ### Examples

-nanonisInstance.BiasSpectr_Open() --> Opens Bias Spectroscopy Module.
+There is a collection of examples installed with the package.

-Funtion Documentations can be found by either hovering over the function names or in the TCP Protocol Document, which is also where all the available functions are listed.x
+The description of all the available functions can be found in the TCP Protocol Document, and hovering on the function depending on the used IDE.

 IMPORTANT:
 The TCP Interface requires every argument to be of certain size (see documentation).